19th September 2009, 6:30 AM

 Green: No nicknames in the original, so none in my translations either.

-Gold: All his pokemons have the term '-tarou' following, which is a name usually given to the eldest child in a family in Japan.
+Gold: All his Pokemon have the term '-tarou' following, which is a name usually given to the eldest child in a family in Japan.
 Again, I mimicked 'tarou' and added '-taro' to his nicknames.
 Previously, I simply opted for the '-ro' sound and attached it to the end of their species names, but rethought about it, and decided to use '-taro' instead.
 For Pichu, it is a bit tricky because for the phrase 'chu', the Japanese phonetics is actually 'chu-u'.
 Pichu's nickname in the Japanese version has the final 'u' cut out, but it wouldn't have made a difference in English, so I simply cut the 'u' and made it 'Pich'.
+VIZ used the suffix -o to nickname Gold's Pokemon.

 Silver: Like Green, no nickname in the original version.

-Crystal: All her pokemons have the term '-pyon' following, which is a sound made when one jumps.
+Crystal: All her Pokemon have the term '-pyon' following, which is a sound made when one jumps.
 Crystal's mom is a very 'jumpy' and energetic person and she has somehow taught Crystal to name all her pokemons followed by this term.
 I mimicked 'pyon' and simply used '-peon' to name Crystal's pokemons.
 Previously, I opted for the '-on' suffix only, but rethought about it, and decided '-peon' will be more suitable.
+Both Chuang Yi and VIZ adopted the suffix 'ee' to Crystal's Pokemon nicknames.

-Ruby: I basically kept all the original nicknames coz they're in english anyway, though 'Coco', 'Zuzu' and 'Popo' do not really appear in the English names.
+Ruby: I basically kept all the original nicknames coz they're in english anyway, though some of the phonetics do not really appear in the English names.
+VIZ corrected this by using syllables from the English names instead.

-Sapphire: With the exception of Blaziken, all of Sapphire's pokemons have a repeating phrase or sound in their nicknames that play on their original names, like 'Dorara', 'Eruru', 'Tororo'.
+Sapphire: With the exception of Blaziken, all of Sapphire's Pokemon have a repeating phrase or sound in their nicknames that play on their original names, like 'Dorara', 'Eruru', 'Tororo'.
 While I keep and only slightly altered some, (I kept Tororo, and simply made Eruru Wailulu, and Phadondon, Phadodo) I changed that of Lairon to 'Ronono' coz 'Dorara' doesn't seem to appear in neither Aron, Lairon or Aggron.
 Same reason for change of Jirara to Relili.
 Blaziken is called Chamo, which means fowl.
 Unlike the japanese names, where Achamo, Wakashamo and Bashamo all have this term, there's no real term that links Torchic, Combusken and Blaziken except the word chicken.
 So I played around with the word a little and made it 'Chaka' to reflect this and stay as close to 'Chamo' as possible.
+Chuang Yi added '-o' as a suffix to her Pokemon's names, while VIZ didn't really follow any fixed format.

-Emerald: Emerald doesn't seem to name his pokemons either, so no nicknames.
+Emerald: Emerald doesn't seem to name his Pokemon either, so no nicknames.

-Pearl: Pearl adds the suffix '-hiko' to all his pokemons' names, which is used in japanese to refer to a noble person born under the royal blood, more or less resembling the 'Sir' or 'Lord' titles given to people coming from prestigious families in english.
-Thus, I picked '-lord' and added it to his pokemons' names.
+Pearl: Pearl adds the suffix '-hiko' to all his Pokemon names, which is used in Japanese to refer to a noble person born under the royal blood, more or less resembling the 'Sir' or 'Lord' titles given to people coming from prestigious families in english.
+Thus, I picked '-lord' and added it to his Pokemon names.
+Chuang Yi simply used '-hiko' directly, and VIZ changed them to '-ler'.

-Platinum: Platinum is the person of the trio in the latest series who doesn't nickname pokemons.
+Platinum: Platinum is the person of the trio in the latest series who doesn't nickname Pokemon.

 White: White uses actual English names for most of her Pokemon.
 While they have special meanings tying to the Pokemon's various aspects in Japanese, the meaning is usually lost in English.
-Her Tepig, Gigi, follows the official English name given by Viz.
+The exception to this is Yunibo, which is not really an English name.
+For this I used a slightly altered phonetic spelling Unibo.
+VIZ kept most of the namings except Jessica and Yunibo.
+Her Tepig, Bubu-chan, was named Gigi by VIZ, which I mirrored.

 List of Japanese (official) / English (fan-made by me) nicknames: